How To Setup Restaurant Table – Laying Silverware and Plates?

 1. Preparation for laying Silverware and plates:

-Some of the silver, EPNS (Electro Plated Nickle Silver), Stainless steel S.S items and plates used are given below.
+- Some of the silver, EPNS (Electro Plated Nickle Silver), and Stainless steel S.S. items and plates used are given below.

-Always carry plate ready with a clean, folded napkin.
+- Always carry a plate ready with a clean, folded napkin.

 2. Laying Silverware

 Key Points to note while laying silverware: